pooranjoyb/weather-app/README.md

 ## Overview

 - Weather App is an online tool with which you can check out the weather of any city in the world.
-- Weather API from [Rapid API](https://rapidapi.com/apininjas/api/weather-by-api-ninjas/) is used for fetching weather info.
+- Weather API from [API-Ninjas](https://rapidapi.com/apininjas/api/weather-by-api-ninjas/) from Rapid API is used for fetching weather info.

 <b>How to access this project ?</b>